 - Czech Republic

-Please also be aware that U.S. and Canadian citizens do not need visas to transit from French airports to non-Schengen territory countries.
+You should also be aware that U.S. and Canadian citizens do not need visas to travel through French airports to non-Schengen territory countries.
 However, it would be smart to verify the visa requirements for your final destination, despite any layover you may have in France.

 European Union Passport Holders

-European Union passport holders are not required to hold visas to enter France, and may stay, live, and work in France without limitation.
-You may, however, wish to register with the local police in France and with your country's Embassy: doing both can be a good safety precaution and is recommended for all foreign nationals residing in France, including EU member-state citizens.
+Travelers with European Union passports are not required to have a visa to enter France, and may stay, live, and work in France without limitation.
+You may, however, wish to register with the local police in France and with your country's embassy as a safety precaution.
+This is also recommended for all foreign nationals residing in France, including EU member-state citizens.